-A rate of only 1% applies to food to be consumed off the premises (excluding alcoholic beverages; soft drinks and candy as defined in the law; and food prepared for immediate consumption on the premises); medicines and medical appliances, including medical cannabis bought from a registered dispensary (but not nonprescription cleaning and grooming products); and modifications to automobiles used by disabled persons.
+A rate of only 1% applies to food to be consumed off the premises (excluding alcoholic beverages; soft drinks and candy as defined in the law; and food prepared for immediate consumption on the premises); medicines and medical appliances, including medical cannabis bought from a registered dispensary (but not nonprescription cleaning and grooming products); and modifications to automobiles used by persons with disabilities.
 That 1% goes to local governments.
-Municipalities and counties can exempt food from this tax if it is sold below retail cost, for off-premises consumption, by a nonprofit organization that requires buyers to do community service as a condition of buying.
+Municipalities and counties can exempt from this tax food that is sold below retail cost, for off-premises consumption, by a nonprofit organization that requires buyers to do community service as a condition of buying.

-No sales tax applies to fuel that is mostly ethanol, such as E-85.
-The tax applies to 80% of the sales price on biodiesel blends with 1% to 10% biodiesel content; no tax applies to blends with over 10% biodiesel content.
-These rates are to last through December 31, 2018 for blends with 1% to 10% biodiesel content, and December 31, 2023 for ethanol and blends with over 10% biodiesel content.
-If the tax rate is reduced to only the 1.25% for local governments (as it was from July 1 to December 31, 2003), 100% of the selling price of blends with 1% to 10% biodiesel will be taxed.
+No sales tax applies to fuel that is mostly ethanol (such as E-85), or to blends with over 10% biodiesel content.
+That exemption is to continue through December of 2023.
+If the tax rate is reduced to only the 1.25% for local governments (as it was from July 1 to December 31, 2003), 100% of the sales price of blends with 1% to 10% biodiesel will be taxed.

-The state's portion of the sales tax (equal to 5% of the purchase price) on regular motor fuels and gasohol was suspended from July through December 2000.
+The state's portion of the sales tax (equal to 5% of the sales price) on regular motor fuels and gasohol was suspended from July through December 2000.
 It was suspended from August 6, 2010 through August 15, 2010 on clothing items costing under \$100, and on school supplies.

-Renting merchandise and using it in Illinois under a rent-to-buy contract is taxed at 6.25% of gross receipts, starting in 2018.
-The tax does not apply to property required to be titled and registered by the state.
+Renting merchandise and using it in Illinois under a rent-to-buy contract is taxed at 6.25% of gross receipts.
+The tax does not apply to property that is required to be titled and registered with the state.
 Merchandise subject to this tax is exempt from sales tax.